ziritrion/ml-zoomcamp/notes/11_kserve.md

 In other words: KServe simplifies the deployment of Kubernetes apps by using shorter custom YAML files that take care of much of the work for us: with plain Kubernetes we needed 4 separate YAML files for our 2-component app, but with KServe we will only need 1.
 KServe works with many ML frameworks such as TensorFlow, PyTorch, XGboost, etc.

-KServe used to be part of a bigger toolkit called [Kubeflow](https://www.kubeflow.org/) but it's become an independent project.
+KServe used to be called _KFServing_ and be part of a bigger toolkit called [Kubeflow](https://www.kubeflow.org/) but it's become an independent project.
 Kubeflow is a toolkit for managing the complete ML lifecycle from development to deployment on top of Kubernetes, but KServe only focuses on serving models.

 KServe is structured around apps being designed with a ***two tier architecture***.
 In other words; apps served with KServe must have 2 main components: ***transformers*** and ***predictors***, which fulfill similar roles to our gateway and model server from the previous lesson.